Safety/Published: March 25, 2024

 What to Include in an Incident Report

-The incident report should use objective facts rather than subjective opinions to describe the details around the event.
+The incident report should use objective facts rather than subjective opinions to describe the details of the event.
 The incident report should answer the following basic questions:

 • Who: Who was involved in the incident?